Norway

 - The Norwegian government, via the Ministry of Foreign Affairs and the Norwegian Agency for Development Cooperation (NORAD), provides tens of millions of kroner (NOK) through direct and indirect funding processes to politicized NGOs operating in Israel, the West Bank, and Gaza.

-- Norway prohibits funding for “discrimination, including hateful expressions and anti-Semitism” and commits to not funding organizations that “expressed key goals to promote the BDS campaign.”
+- According to Norway’s 2023-2024 proposed foreign aid budget, “Norwegian aid to Palestine does not go to Palestinian prisoners in Israeli prisons, nor to organizations with the main purpose of promoting the BDS campaign (Boycott, Divestment and Sanctions).”
 Yet, many Norwegian-funded NGOs are active in BDS (boycott, divestment, and sanctions) campaigns and promote anti-peace narratives and “lawfare” campaigns at the ICC.
 Some groups have also used antisemitic rhetoric and have apparent links to terror organizations.

 Transparency

-- The Norwegian Ministry of Foreign affairs grant portal provides details of ongoing and new projects for the current year.
+- The Norwegian Ministry of Foreign affairs grant portal provides limited information on ongoing and new projects for the current year.

 - Previously funded and completed project information can be downloaded from the “Access to microdata” of the Norwegian Agency for Development Cooperation.